*Program is on track to continue as scheduled. Please check back for programming updates as the COVID-19 situation unfolds.

 - benefit from the expertise of a scientist or engineer as a mentor for professional and engineering research

 - Must be a U.S. citizen or permanent legal resident

 This program is for commuting students only.
 Students are required to travel to and from the program site daily.
 In addition, the program does not supply an allowance for housing, meals or travel reimbursement.

-Welcome letters to students, mentors & lab coordinators
+Welcome letters to students, mentors and lab coordinators

 Interested in this program?